 High School Credit and Attendance Recovery

 Upon successful completion of the academic and attendance requirements, the student will be assigned a letter grade based upon the overall cumulative grade earned in the course.
-The ASAP grade will not replace a failed grade, but will be averaged into the student’s GPA.
+The ASAP grade will not replace a failed grade but will be averaged into the student’s overall GPA.

-Students who exceed the allowable days to earn a Carnegie credit may make up the time in an attendance recovery program.
+Students who exceed the allowable days to earn a Carnegie credit may make up the time in an Attendance Recovery Program.
 Students needing more than seven (7) days of attendance recovery should be referred to the School Building Level Committee (SBLC) for the granting of additional recovery time.